larryzodiac/mern/report/README.md

 <MyContext.Consumer />
 ```

-Now, wherenever a consumer is rendered, a respective component will have access to context.
+Now, whereever a consumer is rendered, a respective component will have access to context.

 The context provider also takes a value prop which passes down the context: